PowerDNS/pdns/docs/manpages/pdns_control.1.md

 :    Show the content of the cache.

 current-config
 :    Show the currently running configuration.
+The output has the same format as
+     `pdns_server --config`.
+You'll notice that all the are uncommented.
+This is because PowerDNS simply has values, and the default isn't known at runtime.

 cycle
 :    Restart the nameserver so it reloads its configuration.
 Only works when the